AbhiramReddyD/The-Selenium-Project/README.md

 # Selenium
 Using Selenium with Pyrthon
-For webbrowser automation and testing
+For webbrowser automation and testing <br/>
+An some simple bots to automate web process